 With colorful, oversized teacups and a whimsical setting, your little ones will feel like they’ve fallen down a rabbit hole and landed in a world of fun.

 Trust us, this ride will have your toddlers giggling, twirling, and feeling like the ultimate tea party host or hostess.

-My toddler niece loved this ride.
-She was a bit anxious at the beginning but eventually really enjoyed it, so we went a few times during our visit.
+My toddler niece loved this ride; that’s me, my sister, and my niece in the photo above.
+She was a bit anxious at the beginning but ultimately really enjoyed it, so we went a few times during our visit.

 The Magic Carpets of Aladdin

 On this ride, Aladdin’s colorful magic carpets soar through the air, giving your toddlers a bird’s eye view of the surrounding attractions and foliage of Adventureland.

 And let’s be real, who doesn’t love the story of Aladdin?
 As the carpets spin and twist, your young ones can pretend they are soaring through the kingdom of Agrabah.

 With just the right amount of thrills and whimsy, the Magic Carpets of Aladdin will surely become a new favorite for your little ones (and possibly for you, too!).